-Carin Jacobs, founder & curator.
+Carin Jacobs, Founder

 “One of Carin’s many strengths is connecting people to create a crucible for the unexpected.”

--Val Richman, past Director, Petaluma Arts Center
+-Val Richman, past director, Petaluma Arts Center

 "There is an experimental quality to Jacobs’ method of curation, almost like a chef combining different ingredients to produce a surprisingly successful dish.”